EasyPost/easy-ui/documentation/decisions/003_component_api_style.md

 ## Decision Drivers

-- Scalability: As the project increaes in complexity, conventions should streamline the development process and provide reliability.
+- Scalability: As the project increases in complexity, conventions should streamline the development process and provide reliability.
 - Intuitiveness: Easy UI component APIs should be approachable and easy to use.
 - Adaptability: The level of effort to adapt components to conform to API guidelines should be relatively low.

 ## Considered Options

 - MUI
 - Shopify Polaris
 - Chakra UI
 - Ant Design
 - Twilio Paste
 - Adobe Spectrum
 - GitHub Primer

 1. Picking an existing above library to use as a single point of reference when designing component APIs.